SauravPoudyel/CSE3902-G3Repo-2025/ReadMe.txt

 KNOWN BUGS
 - Some projectiles may pass through targets at extreme angles.
-- Level transition arrow prompt is currently a placeholder/work in progress.
-- ****** Level Transitions work though, If you want to see what levels are connected to which please check the LevelIndex.csv file or the png level maps to see which level connects in which way to the other you can find out what level you are in the pause menu (you start at 1; were working on the tutorial.
-         You can only change levels once all the enemies are killed              *******
 - Audio persistence bug: Driving sound sometimes continues when game is paused.
 - We think the sound issue might be fixed on MAC, but there still might be a small change it doesn't run on MAC
 - We have raised ground in hub and level 1 but their collisions don't work right now (we're trying to figure out